 Finally, Wicks brings value as a run blocker as well.
 The Virginia WR is an energetic run blocker with a fighter’s disposition.
 He blocks to the whistle, uses his wide reach to square up and envelop defenders, and uses his length to generate force.
 He’s generally an assignment-sound blocker, too.
 He can seal off front-side defenders on counters and seek work upfield when teammates get RAC opportunities.

-Wicks’ areas for improvement
+Wicks’ Areas for Improvement

 Downfield, while Wicks’ hand/eye coordination is good, it can stand to improve.
 The Virginia WR sometimes lets the ball roll into his torso when tracking it.
 Similarly, he’ll sometimes resort to body-catching in tight situations and fails to properly secure the ball with his hands.
 When he does get hands-on, he can at times, more tightly secure passes with full grip, as palm catches can be unstable.
 Focus drops remain an issue for him.

 Even as a separator, Wicks can seek greater efficiency.
 The Virginia WR sometimes has wasted motion on releases and can be more direct in eating up cushions.
 He sometimes plays too tall into stems and can more consistently push upfield and sink to gain separation.
 Wasted motion can limit the amount of cushion Wicks has to work with, as well as give DBs better positioning.
 Overall, Wicks has room to further expand his route tree and apply his route-running building blocks with more consistency.